Walan-ben/Better-RK-forum/README.md

 To define the white and black lists, you must fill in the corresponding text boxes in the settings section with the list of categories you wish to display or exclude.
 The names of the different categories must be separated by semicolons.
 For example:
-> Early Access; Babel Tower II; International Justice; OOC Justice Rules and Justice Records; International KAP ;
+> Early Access; Babel Tower II; International Justice; OOC Justice Rules and Justice Records;

 These lists are *distinct* between the two forums.